 Once you’ve installed WordPress, you’ll be presented with a fresh dashboard that won’t have anything installed on it except a free, simple theme.

-That’s why the next thing you’ll want to do is head over to the WordPress official store and install important plugins and a beautiful theme.
+That’s why the next thing you’ll want to do is head over to the WordPress official store and install important plugins and a beautiful WordPress theme.

 As of now, the WordPress store has 50,000+ plugins, both free and paid.
 These plugins are there to add a wide variety of functionality to websites.
 There are security plugins, theme plugins, plugins which add social buttons, plugins which optimize images and more.
 It’s up to you to choose which plugins you want for your website.
-And be assured, whatever functionality you want your website to have, you’ll find a plugin for it!
+And be assured, whatever functionality you want your website to have, you’ll find a WordPress plugin for it!

 But before you do that, you’ll need to add a unique theme to change your website’s look, so your website looks different from everybody else’s.